 is an event format which combines interdisciplinary teaching and learning in international teams, blended learning via an initial e-learning phase and then a three-week stay in Darmstadt doing teamwork projects.
 Wait a sec, blended what?
 Blended learning, also known as integrated learning, combines the benefits of e-learning and in-class lectures.
 INSPIRED

 Well, at least that was the plan… The current situation unfortunately means students from places like Lisbon, Barcelona or Stockholm couldn’t come to Germany this year.
 However, the event planners came up with a cool interim solution for the participants.
 INSPIRED was turned into a virtual event format and took place as the very first UNITE! project.

 Do you want to find out more?
-Contact INSPIRED and get some non-binding advice to find out more about your options.
-Or you can watch a short video on INSPIRED that will give you a bit more information.
+Contact and get some non-binding advice to find out more about your options.
+Or you can watch a short INSPIRED that will give you a bit more information. video on INSPIRED

 Everyone is talking about it, TU Darmstadt is doing it

 Around 25,000 students are enrolled at TU Darmstadt, besides me, and I’m positive that each and every one of them is enjoying the first-class research happening on this innovative and redesigned campus.
 The wide range of is helping prepare us students to tackle the tasks and challenges of tomorrow, thanks to the research-based teaching.
 And the university really can claim to be shaping the future with its current research: the energy revolution and intelligent mobility, sustainable cities and health, digitisation and artificial intelligence, cyber security, cognitive science, and sustainability.
 Everybody’s talking about these issues – at Darmstadt, we’re studying them! engineering and technical degree programmes